IMPEACHMENT IN WASHINGTON, D.C.

 Am I unfair to D.C. municipal employees?
 Not according to John Katkish, who accused the Dept. of Public Works Tree and Land Division (“TLD”) of incompetence.
 He said that when he noticed a tree leaning in on his house, he called the TLD.
 Nothing happened, and a week later, the tree fell on his residence.

-John’s lawyer got flummoxed by the rules of negligence, which require right out of the gate you show that there is a recognized standard of care, and that the defendant failed to meet it.
-John’s two experts did not testify as to what the national standard of care might be when a resident calls to say a tree is suddenly leaning toward his house, and looks like it’s going to fall.
+John’s lawyer got flummoxed by the rules of negligence, which require right out of the gate you show that there is a recognized standard of care and that the defendant failed to meet it.
+John’s two experts did not testify as to what the national standard of care might be when a resident calls to say a tree is suddenly leaning toward his house and looks like it’s going to fall.
 (If you figure that the standard is pretty obvious, you can be forgiven for that burst of common sense… but you’ll never be a lawyer).

 John’s second problem was that he insisted he had accurately conveyed the emergent nature of the situation to the TLD guy he talked to on the phone.
 But when the trial dust settled, the TLD had not put the man – whose name was Alvin – on the stand.

 There is a great evidentiary claymore a party can wield on its foes in such instances, called the “missing witness instruction.”
-Where a witness is peculiarly within the control of one party, has particularly first-hand evidence on some element of the case, and yet is not called by the controlling party, the other party is entitled to have the judge to tell the jury members that they may infer from the witness’s non-production that had he appeared to testify, his testimony would been harmful to – that is, would have impeached – the controlling party’s case.
-Here, had the instruction been given, the jury could have surmise that Alvin would have testified that John screamed into the phone, “The tree is falling!
+Where a witness is peculiarly within the control of one party, has particularly first-hand evidence on some element of the case, and yet is not called by the controlling party, the other party is entitled to have the judge tell the jury members that they may infer from the witness’s non-production that had he appeared to testify, his testimony would have been harmful to – that is, would have impeached – the controlling party’s case.
+Here, had the instruction been given, the jury could have surmised that Alvin would have testified that John screamed into the phone, “The tree is falling!
 The tree is falling!,” and thus made the emergency nature of the situation clear.

 Alas, John missed out on getting a missing witness instruction, because although Alvin worked for TLD, there was no evidence that John’s lawyer could not have called him for a deposition, an interview, or even a cup of coffee.